emlased/Redbrick_UTHSCSA/README.md

 ## Team Roles and Responsibilities

+The first step in starting a project in RedBrick is defining team roles and adding members.

 The core team includes:
 - **Team Lead**: Serves as Internal Reviewer, but this member has Organizational Admin status to set up new projects.
 - **Internal Reviewers**: Serve as Project Admins, manage labeling stages, and conduct quality reviews.